-historical customer relationships; breadth of product line; technical expertise; breadth of geographic presence; product quality and performance; advanced manufacturing capabilities; and total cost of ownership; after-sales service. customer service and support;
+historical customer relationships; technical expertise; product quality and performance; total cost of ownership; customer service and support; breadth of product line; breadth of geographic presence; advanced manufacturing capabilities; and after-sales service.

 We believe that we compete favorably with respect to all of the factors listed above, but there are no assurances that we will continue to do so.
 We believe that our key competitive strengths include our broad product line, our strong research and development infrastructure and investment, our manufacturing excellence, our advanced quality control systems, the low total cost of ownership of our products, our ability to provide our customers with quick order fulfillment and our applications expertise in semiconductor manufacturing processes.
 However, our competitive position varies depending on the market segment and specific product areas within these segments.
 While we have longstanding relationships with a number of semiconductor and other electronic device manufacturers, we also face significant competition from companies that also have longstanding relationships with other semiconductor and electronic device manufacturers and, as a result, have been able to have their products specified by those customers for use in manufacturers' fabrication facilities.